Frost Death Knight PvP Talents and Builds (Dragonflight 10.2)

 PvP Talents for Frost Death Knights

 PvP Talents are very situational with their usage.
-They tend to fill certain niche roles in your own comp, or counters to other comps.
-Therefore, instead of a cookie cutter PvP talent setup, you will change them in the gates before a match starts, depending on the enemy classes.
+They tend to fill certain niche roles in your own comp or counters to other comps.
+Therefore, instead of a cookie-cutter PvP talent setup, you will change them in the gates before a match starts, depending on the enemy classes.

-Mandatory PvP Talents
+General PvP Talents

 Situational PvP Talents

 Dark Simulacrum is one of the more interesting spells in the game currently.
-It is extremely powerful against spammable CC effects, such as Polymorph, or Cyclone as well as powerful healing cooldowns such as Life Cocoon.
-It is a neat addition to Death Knight's toolkit, while having a high skill-cap and awareness requirement.
+It is extremely powerful against spammable CC effects, such as Polymorph, or Cyclone, as well as powerful healing cooldowns such as Life Cocoon.
+It is a neat addition to Death Knight's toolkit while having a high skill cap and awareness requirement.

 - 20 Mar.
 2021: Reviewed for Patch 9.0.5.